ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/enumerables.md

 When registering targets, you have three lifetimes at your disposal:

-- Transient (a new object created for every @Rezolver.IContainer.Resolve* call)
+- Transient (a new object created for every @Rezolver.Container.Resolve* call)
 - Singleton (only one object is ever created)
-- Scoped (one object created per <xref:Rezolver.IContainerScope>)
+- Scoped (one object created per <xref:Rezolver.ContainerScope>)

 > [!NOTE]
 > Of course, the @Rezolver.Targets.ObjectTarget (see [objects as services](objects.md)) is technically a singleton, also,